 Injured by a Distracted Driver?
 Contact our Long Island Car Accident Attorneys Today!

-Personal injury lawyers routinely help people injured in automobile collisions, and cell phone distractions remain one of the biggest reasons people are seriously injured in in wrecks.
+personal injury lawyer in Long Island routinely help people injured in automobile collisions, and cell phone distractions remain one of the biggest reasons people are seriously injured in in wrecks.
 If you are injured by a distracted driver, there are strict limits on the time you have to pursue compensation for your injuries.
-If you are injured, schedule a free consultation with the experienced personal injury attorneys at the Law Office of Cohen & Jaffe, LLP by calling (866) 895-0420.
+If you are injured, schedule a free consultation with the experienced personal injury attorneys at the Law Office of Cohen & Jaffe, LLP by calling (516) 358-6900.

 - Auto Checklist for College Students to Prevent Car Accidents

 - Can Parents be Held Liable for Teen Driving Car Accidents